 Final thoughts

-So there you have it, Redundancy might seem like a big, scary word, but with a little practice, you’ll be spotting it in your writing like a pro.
+So there you have it, Redundancy might seem like a big, scary word, but with some practice, you’ll spot it in your writing like a pro.

-Read on 14 types of Essay with Examples
+Read on 14 Types of Essays with Examples